Patrick Lancaster

-Patrick Lancaster is an American vlogger, former member of the United States Armed Forces.
-His videos covering the Russian invasion of Ukraine, apparently attempt to spread Russian propaganda.

-Lancaster has repeatedly been accused of impropriety with humanitarian aid intended for Donbas, obtaining donations by improper means, and misusing donations made to him.
-Lancaster has also been accused of exploiting the MH17 tragedy for self promotion and profit.
-Lancaster's videos have both promoted and caused internal conflict in Russia, and the ruling pro-Russian party in Georgia has banned Lancaster from entering the country.
-Lancaster's videos are also known to contain multiple staged scenes, with Lancaster's attempts to pass them off as real repeatedly exposed, and him called a fake master (maker of staged videos).
+Patrick Lancaster is an American vlogger, described as a US Military veteran being used by Russia to help spread Russian propaganda about the Russian invasion of Ukraine.
+Lancaster has also been widely accused of filming staged scenes in his YouTube videos and spreading disinformation.

 Biography

 Early life and US Navy

 Lancaster is originally from Missouri in the United States of America.
 From 2001 to 2006 he was a sailor in the US Navy specializing as a cryptologic technician and rising to the rank of petty officer third class.
 He sailed on the USS Kitty Hawk (CV-63) from 2002 to 2006.

 Ukraine and Russia

 2014–2021

-Lancaster apparently arrived in Ukraine in March 2014, according to him, to cover the aftermath of the Maidan revolution, settling in Donetsk later that year after meeting the woman who would become his wife.
-In the early days of the War in Donbas, Lancaster worked for several Kremlin-backed media outlets, including RT and Zvezda.
+Lancaster arrived in Ukraine in March 2014 to cover the aftermath of the Maidan revolution, settling in Donetsk later that year.
 From 2015 on, Lancaster has primarily created videos for his own YouTube channel.

 MH17

-Lancaster has produced multiple videos on the Malaysia Airlines Flight 17, including some where he describes finding skeletal remains.
-Dutch media has accused him of exploiting the tragedy, upsetting victims' families, profiterring, and failing to hand over all the remains he had found to investigators.
+Lancaster has produced videos in which he describes finding skeletal remains from Malaysia Airlines Flight 17, and has claimed the flight was shot down by Ukrainian forces.
+MH17 victims' families have criticized Lancaster's lack of regard for their loved ones' remains, and Dutch media has accused him of exploiting the tragedy.